-- We will be providing a list of attendees and what days they are attending.
-If you would like to arrange to travel to the event with someone, please get in touch and we will see what we can do. - You could also plan your travel to and from the hotel with others staying nearby if late, find someone to travel back with.
+- [Your company] will be providing a list of attendees and what days they are attending.
+If you would like to arrange to travel to the event with someone, please get in touch with [contact name] and we will see what we can do. - You could also plan your travel to and from the hotel with others staying nearby if late, find someone to travel back with.